-- a) Direct acceptances to ATP Tour qualifying are not required to sign-in. - b) The ATP Tour Qualifying Alternate sign-in shall begin no later than 4 p.m. and close at 6 p.m. local time on the night prior to the start of the qualifying competition (Friday night for a qualifying commencing on Saturday). - 3) Challenger & ATP Tour.
+- a) Direct acceptances to ATP Tour qualifying are not required to sign-in. - b) The ATP Tour Qualifying Alternate sign-in shall begin no later than 4 pm and close at 6 pm local time on the night prior to the start of the qualifying competition (Friday night for a qualifying commencing on Saturday).
+For ATP Masters 1000 96-draw two-week events (except Canada M1000), the Qualifying Alternate sign-in shall begin no later than 2 pm and close at 4 pm local time on the day prior to the start of the qualifying competition. - 3) Challenger & ATP Tour.
 There shall also be an Alternate sign-in on the day of first round qualifying play, this deadline is one-half hour prior to the first scheduled qualifying match.
-This is a new sign-in and any player who is on-site and with a PIF ATP Ranking (singles or doubles) is eligible to sign-in.
+This is a new sign-in and any player who is on-site and with a PIF ATP Ranking (singles or doubles) used for seeding is eligible to sign-in.